Hanneke van der Werf: House of Representatives

 In 2020, it was announced that Van der Werf would run in the 2021 general election.
 She was the ninth candidate on the party list, six places below her initial third place on the draft version of the list.
 She was elected, receiving 13,935 preferential votes, and was sworn into the House of Representatives on 31 March.
 Van der Werf vacated her seat in The Hague council in April.
-In the House, her specializations are security, terrorism, and sex crimes (formerly also drugs, asylum, prostitution, human trafficking, and migration), and she is on the Committees for Digital Affairs, for the Interior, and for Justice and Security as well as on Europol's Joint Parliamentary Scrutiny Group.
+In the House, her specializations were security, terrorism, sex crimes, drugs, asylum, prostitution, human trafficking, and migration.
 In November 2021, she pled for a central point to aid victims of sexual violence and child abuse.
 A motion led to an investigation into establishing such a point.
+An amendment by Van der Werf was later passed to make revenge porn a sex crime, having before been classified as a privacy infringement.
+In June 2023, she launched a manifesto against aggression and violence together with Joost Sneller (D66).
+They responded to a perceived hardening of society causing increased hate and aggression, targeting those who serve society in particular.
+The document called on society, employers, and the government to act, and it was signed by most parties in parliament as well as several professional associations and labor unions.

 Van der Werf was appointed national campaign leader of D66 in May 2022 ahead of the 2023 provincial elections.
+She temporarily left the House of Representatives starting 2 October 2023 due to her parental leave.
+Van der Werf returned on 29 March 2024 following her re-election in November 2023, and her specialties changed to defense, security, sex crimes, digital affairs, pensions, and benefits.
+Along with Barbara Kathmann (Labour Party), she advocated for an age rating system for social media platforms to protect children against negative effects.
+Van der Werf later called for a full ban on social media use by those under the age of 15, enforced through an age verification system.